maxime-helen/CounterFramesGenerator/README.md

 ``````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````

 ## Get started
- * Lunch application with default values.
+ * Lunch the programm with default values.
 It generates 100 frames sized by 1600*900 for 24 fps in the `./test` repository
 ``````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````
 node generate_frames.js
 ``````````````````````````````````````````````````````````````````````````````````````````````````````````````````````````